 Dr. Leyland-Jones is the recipient of numerous research grants, and has served as principal, co-principal and co-investigator on more than 100 clinical studies.
 He has authored and co-authored more than 190 peer-reviewed articles and book contributions, 23 books and book chapters, 325 abstracts and 34 patent.

-Dr. Leyland-Jones is WIN Head of Fundraising Committee.
+Dr. Leyland-Jones is WIN Special Advisor and Head of Fundraising Committee.